fauconjona/FTools/README.md

 )
 ```
 ### Map directive
 Another way is to use map files.
 You know?
-Like `map.lua` that you can find inside `fivem-map-hipster`, there are some `spawnpoint`, it's a map file.
+Like `map.lua` that you can find inside `fivem-map-hipster`, it contains some `spawnpoint`, it's a map file.

 *Example:*
 ```lua